shoz-f/tfl_yolo3_nerves_ex/README.md

     -d <num> : diagnosis output (ableable in both teminal/ports mode) num = 1 - save formed image (resized 416x416 in YOLO v3)
                      2 - save model's input/ouput tensors (npy format)
+                     4 - save result of the prediction
 ```

 In teminal mode, without "-p" option, "tfl_interp" puts a prompt sign ">" on your terminal
-and you input subcommands in it.
+and you can input subcommands in it.

 ```
 SUBCOMMANDs: